rafaelholland/rafaelholland/README.md

 <p align="left">
   Hi everyone, my name is Rafael Holland, I'm an IT student at Bandtec Digital School.<br>
   I'm currently studiyng <strong>Python, Java and SQL</strong>, and AWS for cloud, in order to change my career to become a Data Engineer.<br>
-  Nowadays I'm an front-end intern working with <strong>React and Javascript</strong>.
+  Nowadays I'm a front-end intern working with <strong>React and Javascript</strong>.
 </p>

 <p align="left">